anitakwanthetechie/Fashionable-Neural-Networks/README.md

 ### Model architecture

-A sequential fully-connected network — no convolutional layers, by design, to keep the focus on core neural network mechanics (dense layers, batch normalization, dropout):
+A sequential fully-connected network with no convolutional layers, by design, to keep the focus on core neural network mechanics (dense layers, batch normalization, dropout):

 ```
 Input (28, 28, 1)